nthomasCUBE/KEGGexpressionmapper/README.md

 ## Help line
 Help:
-For further requests and information, the following email can be used: thomas.nussbaumer@univie.ac.at .
+For further requests and information, the following email can be used: thomas.nussbaumer<AT>univie.ac.at .